pytorch/executorch/examples/models/llama/README.md

 # Summary
-This example demonstrates how to run a [llama models](https://www.llama.com/) on mobile via ExecuTorch.
+This example demonstrates how to run a [Llama models](https://www.llama.com/) on mobile via ExecuTorch.
 We use XNNPACK to accelerate the performance and 4-bit groupwise PTQ quantization to fit the model on a phone.

 Here are supported models: